adcosta17/BubbleDetectionLR/README.md

 **-z** Use read names as is.
 Read names are assumed to be 32 hexchar nanopore read ids.
 These will normally be compressed.
 If flag is passed compression is skipped.
 [False]

-**-b** Denotes input directory passed in represents a set of paf files where each file represents overlaps within a species or other taxinomic level.
+**-b** Denotes input directory passed in represents a set of paf files where each file represents overlaps within a species or other taxonomic level.
 Reads are assembled within each species and the graphs combined.
 [False]

 **-l** Compute GFA file of collapsed contigs.
 Normally GFA file output is at read level.
 Here a second GFA file is generated with read overlaps collapsed to contigs.
 [False]

 **-a** Flag to skip computing assembly stats such as N50.
 Done if only a read level GFA is needed.
 [False]